Are You Confident of the Diagnosis?

 Gottron's papule: lesional site with the best immunopathologic diagnostic yield (C5b-9)

 The presence of antinuclear antibodies (ANA) overall ranges from 50% to 70%.
 It has been reported that the so-called myositis specific antibodies (MSA) and myositis-associated antibodies (MAA) are present in up to 30% and 50%, respectively, of tested patients.
 Both MSA and MAA are quite specific; however, they are more reliable in defining prognosis based on disease subsets and organ targeting.
-For example, within the MSAs: anti-MDA5 (CADM-140) characterizes a subset of patients with interstitial lung disease, mucosal involvement, and little or no myositis, and severe vasculopathy.
+For example, within the MSAs: anti-MDA5 (CADM-140) characterizes a subset of patients with interstitial lung disease, mucosal involvement, including oral pain and ulcers, little or no myositis, and severe vasculopathy.
+Patients with MDA5 antibodies are also at increased risk of hand swelling, arthritis, and diffuse hair loss.
 Anti-Mi2 (chromodomain helicase DNA-binding protein), the only nuclear antigen in MSA, defines patients with significant photosensitivity, dysphagia, and more extensive cutaneous disease including the shawl sign and cuticle overgrowth.
+NXP-2 (nuclear matrix protein 2) autoantibodies in dermatomyositis patients is predictive of cancer particularly in male patients.

 Anti-synthetase antibodies (aminoacyl tRNA synthetase), anti-Jo1 (histidyl-tRNA synthetase), are associated with interstitial lung disease, fever, arthritis, so called “mechanics hands,” and Sicca syndrome.
 Autoantibodies directed toward the other synthetases specific for alanine (anti-PL12), glycine (anti-EJ), isoleucine (anti-OJ), threonine (anti-PL7), and asparagine (anti-KS) are much more infrequently encountered.
 Anti-SRP (signal recognition particle) is associated with severe myositis and cardiac involvement.